Safe Surf Lab

 Pricing breakdown

-Here’s a simplified look at their core tiers (as of early 2026, prices are estimates and subject to change):
+Here’s a simplified look at their typical tiers (as of early 2026, prices are illustrative and subject to change):

 Who should use Kinsta?